 Q: How much do Salming shoes typically cost?

-A: When compared to other high quality running shoes on the market, Salming shoes are extremely reasonably priced.
+A: When compared to other high-quality running shoes on the market, Salming shoes are extremely reasonably priced.
 Most models, regardless of if they are trainers, trail shoes, or racing shoes, will fall between the $90 to $150 price range, which is pretty standard.
-Prices will depend on the model, the year, the style and features, and specialty additions.
+Prices will depend on the model, the year, the style and features, and special additions.

 Q: How do Salming Running shoes fit?